ksm0226/radXiFoam/README.md

 - Enter equivalence ratio, alpha and beta in constant/combustionProperties
 - The w value in constant/combustionProperties/powerLawCoeff is the Su0 (reference laminar flame speed).
  - In general, it is set by referring to the paper of the laminar flame speed test result for each type of fuel.

+## Algorithm
+XiFoam calculates the laminar flame speed (u) value according to the ambient temperature and pressure, and the fuel to oxidizer ratio.
+Calculate the flame wrinkling (Xi) value according to the turbulence intensity and Reynolds number to derive the turbulent flame speed (St) value.
+In the compressible turbulent combustion model, the value of St controls the propagation of the regress variable (b).
+Instead of the progress variable (c) used in general FPV models, XiFoam uses the regress variable (b, b = 1 - c).
+The mass fraction of compositions in the computation cell before and after combustion is determined by the value of b.
+As much as the mass fraction changes, the Cp and h values in the cell change, that is, the temperature changes.
+This code discretizes the momentum, energy, and continuity conservation equations of a compressible gas in the FVM method and is solved according to the following algorithm.